Is there a relationship between BPPV and Meniere's disease?

 Treatments for each disorder

-Many patients with BPPV get relief from treatments, such as the Epley maneuver, which involves moving the head in a specific series of positions in an attempt to force the dislodged crystals out of the semicircular canals.
+Many patients with BPPV get relief from physical treatments, such as the Epley maneuver, which involves moving the head in a specific series of positions in an attempt to force the dislodged crystals out of the semicircular canals.

-If Meniere’s disease is diagnosed, patients can get relief from a pressure pulse generator called a Menniett Device and sometimes prescription anti-dizziness drugs such as Antivert.
-Patients are also advised to reduce their salt intake and take diuretics to reduce fluid retention in the inner ear.
+If Meniere’s disease is diagnosed, patients are advised to reduce their salt intake to reduce fluid retention in the inner ear.
+They may also be given anitbiotics or steroids to treat inflammation, as well as anti-vertigo drugs and diuretics.
 Hearing loss associated with Meniere’s disease can be corrected with a hearing aid in the affected ear if appropriate.

 How to take action